ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 Special thanks to Jim Schaad for his contributions and reviews of this document and to Ben Kaduk for his thorough reviews of this document.
 Thanks also to Paul Kyzivat for his review.
+The authors also would like to thank Marco Tiloca for his contributions.

 Ludwig Seitz worked on this document as part of the CelticNext projects CyberWI, and CRITISEC with funding from Vinnova.